PlumpMath/python_cpp_interop/README.md

       python setup.py test

+    This compile and installs protobuf module so that you can use it later from your Python scripts.
     Note that protoc.exe has to be placed under protobuf-2.5.0\python, because it is used by setup.py script.

 5. Run the 'use_library.py' script